CharlesXstorm/CharlesXstorm/README.md

 - 👋 Hi, I’m Charles Ukadike
 - 👀 I’m interested in web development and virtual reality
-- 🌱 I’m currently working on a cool project with React.js
+- 🌱 I’m currently working on some cool projects with React.js
 - 💞️ I’m looking to collaborate on awesome web app projects
 - 📫 How to reach me: visit me <a href="https://www.linkedin.com/in/charles-ukadike-17104847/">here</a>